 Prof. Dr. Amir Tomer is the head of the Software Engineering department at Kinneret College on the Sea of Galilee, Israel.
 He obtained his B.Sc. (cum laude) and M.Sc. in computer science from the Technion, Israel, and his Ph.D. in computing from Imperial College, London UK.
 Between 1982 and 2009 Amir was employed at Rafael – Advanced Defense Systems Ltd., Israel, as a software engineer, software manager, systems engineer and as the corporate director for Systems and Software Engineering Processes.
-In this position he led the Rafael's accreditation to CMMI Maturity Level 3 in 2005.
-Prof. Tomer has over 20 years of experience as a lecturer in the Technion and in other Israeli academic institutes, developing and teaching both undergraduate and graduate level courses in Software Engineering, Software Project Management, Software Architecture, and more.
+Prof. Tomer has over 20 years of experience as a lecturer in the Technion and in other Israeli academic institutes, developing and teaching both undergraduate and graduate-level courses in Software Engineering, Software Project Management, Software Architecture, and more.
 He has awarded 3 times the Technion's Excellence in Teaching.
 Amir's research interests are software and system modeling and Software and Systems Engineering Education.
-He has several international professional certification, including Project Management Professional (PMP, by PMI), Certified Systems Engineering Professional (CSEP, by INCOSE) and Certified Software Quality Engineer (CSQE, by ASQ).
+He has obtained several international professional certifications, including Project Management Professional (PMP, by PMI), Certified Systems Engineering Professional (CSEP, by INCOSE) and Certified Software Quality Engineer (CSQE, by ASQ).